TJRelly/TJRelly/README.md

-Hi 👋🏾 My name is TJ Jackson
+Hi 👋🏾 I'm TJ
 ===========================
-Full Stack Developer
+Web Developer

 I am an enthusiastic learner who is passionate about building projects, teaching, and discovering new things.

 * 🌍  I'm based in New Jersey
 * 🧠  I'm learning React
-* ⚡  I'm enjoying the 100 Day of Code Challege
+* ⚡  I'm enjoying the 100 Days of Code Challege

 ### Skills